Why Rethinking the Dollar?

 Please take a second and join the social media sites.
 On Twitter, Facebook and Google+ is where information is shared throughout the day as it happens.
 All the news will be thought provoking and informative guaranteed.

 Share this message and educate those around you.
-Click the links at the top of the page or bottom to follow Rethinking the Dollar.
+Click the links above to start the Rethinking the Dollar process.

 The Monetary Enthusiast